Amirali-Esmaeli/Algorithms/README.md

-# LeetCode Solutions by [AmiraliEsmaili]
+# Algoritms Solutions by [AmiraliEsmaili]

-Well-structured and explained LeetCode problem solutions, categorized by difficulty
+Well-structured and explained LeetCode & Codeforces problem solutions, categorized by difficulty

 ## Languages Used
 - Python